 By Tim Lambert

 Washington was defeated at the battle of Long Island in August 1777, after which the British occupied New York.
-However he defeated the Hessians at Trenton in December 1776.
+However, he defeated the Hessians at Trenton in December 1776.
 He also defeated the British at Princeton in January 1777.
-However he was defeated at Brandywine in September 1777 and at Germantown in October.
-However the Americans won victories at Saratoga in October in October 1771 and at Yorktown in 1781.
+However, he was defeated at Brandywine in September 1777 and at Germantown in October.
+However, the Americans won victories at Saratoga in October in October 1771 and at Yorktown in 1781.
 The war was ended by the Treaty of Paris in September 1783.
-Washington resigned his commission shortly afterwards.
+Washington resigned his commission shortly afterward.

 George Washington then returned to managing his estates.
-Meanwhile in 1777 the Articles of Confederation were drawn up which joined the states into a loose federation.
+Meanwhile, in 1777 the Articles of Confederation were drawn up which joined the states into a loose federation.
 They were ratified in 1781.
-However the arrangement proved unsatisfactory.
+However, the arrangement proved unsatisfactory.
 In 1787 each state sent delegates to a convention in Philadelphia to remedy this.
 Washington was a delegate for Virginia and he was chosen as the president of the convention.
 The new constitution was ratified in 1788 and Washington was unanimously elected president of the USA by the electoral college on 4 February 1789.
-He was took his oath of office on 30 April 1789.
+He took his oath of office on 30 April 1789.
 He was re-elected in 1792.
-However Washington was unwilling to serve a 3rd term as president.
-Instead he handed power to John Adams, the second president in March 1797.
+However, Washington was unwilling to serve a 3rd term as president.
+Instead, he handed power to John Adams, the second president in March 1797.